- About Us

 You Give Them Something to Eat

 Foggy Bottom Food Pantry: Cuts in the federal food stamp program mean that those in need will be even more reliant on food pantries to meet their families' basic nutritional needs.
-As Thanksgiving approaches, won't you share with those who need your help by bringing non-perishable, non-breakable (no glass jars) food items to St. Paul’s and placing them in the Commission on Mission basket at the rear of the nave.
+Won't you share with those who need your help by bringing non-perishable, non-breakable (no glass jars) food items to St. Paul’s and placing them in the Commission on Mission basket at the rear of the nave.
 Canned fruits and vegetables are especially welcome.
-Your generosity can make a real difference this winter.
+Your generosity can make a real difference.